-Price to Public Underwriting Discounts and Commissions Proceeds to Selling

-Per Share \$ \$ \$

-Total \$ \$ \$

-Delivery of the shares of Class A Common Stock will be made on or about 1999, against payment in immediately available funds.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved these securities or determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.

-Credit Suisse First Boston NationsBanc Montgomery Securities LLC Bear, Stearns & Co.
-Inc.

-Prudential Securities
+Underwriting Discounts and Commissions Proceeds to Radio One Selling Stockholders Per Share Total Ş Ş \$ \$ Ş Ş \$ \$ Delivery of the shares of Class A Cor 1999, against payment in immediately av e on or abo ut , Neither the Securities and Exchange (commission has approved or disapproved prospectus is truthful or complete.
+Any criminal offense. these sec urities or de etermined i f this Credit Suisse First Boston NationsBanc Montgomery Seo Bear, Stearns с. idential Se curities